tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

     happiness.
 Even to this day, I possess the ability to find contentment without requiring a large amount of money.

-Furthermore, I participated in events at UNITEC located near the business and (Altara) mall area.
+Furthermore, I was attending to some events at UNITEC, located near the business and (Altara) mall area.
 Engaging in those activities during those months made me feel like an entrepreneur.
-Now, I have become one.
+Now, I have become one, or I can say I've always been an *innovative* entrepreneur.

 I was also engaging into the new chapters of Dragon Ball Heroes that were appearing in that time 😆.